khalid-hussain/shaheen/chap21.md

 Eyes of the men, women and children were glued to the tower of Al-Hamra.
-This city that had, for centuries, heard slogans being raised in jubilations by the mujahideen of Islam after their return from far-flung victories was now hearing the anthem of the enemy's victory.
+This city that had, for centuries, heard slogans being raised in jubilations by the mujāhidīn of Islam after their return from far-flung victories was now hearing the anthem of the enemy's victory.
 So far, the flag of Islam was fluttering over the tower of Al-Hamra.
 The people of Granada were witnessing that star of their destiny which was going to set forever.
 When Granada's crescent flag was being